--Folding rear view mirrors (except lever type)
+-Folding rear view mirrors (with power rear view mirror control)

 The rear view mirrors can be folded backward for parking in restricted areas.

 To fold the rear view mirror, push backward.

 Do not drive with the mirrors folded backward.
 Both the driver and passenger side rear view mirrors must be extended and properly adjusted before driving.